 As part of National Philanthropy Day (NPD), the Association of Fundraising Professionals (AFP) invites nonprofit organizations to recognize and celebrate individuals: donors, volunteers and special friends who support and further their missions.

 How to Select Friends of Philanthropy: During the NPD registration process, nonprofit organizations may submit the names of their Friends of Philanthropy – donors, volunteers and special friends.
-AFP requests that nonprofits submit only Friends of Philanthropy names of people that will be attending the virtual broadcast.
-When guest names are entered, Friends of Philanthropy designations can be chosen.
-AFP will list Friends of Philanthropy names on the NPD event web page.
-Friends of Philanthropy names must be submitted to AFP by October 28, 2021 for inclusion in the program.
+AFP requests that nonprofits submit only Friends of Philanthropy names of people that will be attending the in-person event.
+When guest names are sent, Friends of Philanthropy designations can be noted at that time.

-If you need assistance in entering guest names or designating which ones are Friends of Philanthropy, email us at Admin@AFPCincinnati.org.
+If you need assistance in submitting guest names or designating which ones are Friends of Philanthropy, email us at Admin@AFPCincinnati.org.